sprintml/block_concept_removal/README.md

 # Concept Removal for Frontier Image Generative Models

-This repository contains the anonymized code associated with the paper:
+This repository contains the code associated with the paper:

 **Concept Removal for Frontier Image Generative Models**
 *Accepted at ICML 2026*